-

 1.2 Maximum/minimum lease length if any?

-1.3 Statutory controls and obligations re renewal/termination of leases (does tenant have automatic right to renewal or can they apply to the courts for a new lease); also does some form of notice have to be served to terminate a lease to avoid renewal?
+1.3 Statutory controls and obligations re renewal/termination of leases (does tenant have automatic right to renewal, or can they apply to the courts for a new lease); also does some form of notice have to be served to terminate a lease to avoid renewal?

 1.4 Any overriding statutes concerning the ability of the tenant to break a fixed term lease (whether or not included as a term of the lease)?

-In case of non-residential leases, the parties to the agreement may freely regulate the terms of the agreement and the consequences of its non-fulfilment by the tenant (the most common would be the application of a penalty, for example, equal to the sum of all the monthly instalments until the end of the compulsory length for the tenant, without prejudice of the possibility of a later moderation by the judge, as the case may be).
+In the case of non-residential leases, the parties to the agreement may freely regulate the terms of the agreement and the consequences of its non-fulfilment by the tenant (the most common would be the application of a penalty, for example, equal to the sum of all monthly instalments until the end of the compulsory length for the tenant, without prejudice of the possibility of a later moderation by the judge, as the case may be).

-In the case of both non-residential and residential leases, if the landlord does not comply with its obligations concerning the term agreed for the lease agreement, the tenant will be entitled to demand its duly fulfilment.
+In the case of both non-residential and residential leases, if the landlord does not comply with its obligations concerning the term agreed for the lease agreement, the tenant will be entitled to demand its fulfilment.

 1.5 Any other security of tenure provisions available to a tenant that would frustrate possession or prevent receipt of market rents?

-For example, in respect of residential leases, should the landlord decide to carry out any improvements in the leased dwelling, a prior notification to the tenant with, at least, three months in advance must be done.
-Then, within a period of one month from said notification, the tenant will be entitled to early terminate the lease agreement except where the works do not affect or hardly affect the dwelling.
-If that is not the case, the tenant may demand a reduction in rent.
+In respect of both residential leases and non-residential leases, should the landlord decide to carry out any improvements in the leased property, prior notification to the tenant with, at least, three months in advance must be made.
+Then, within one month from said notification, the tenant will be entitled to early termination of the lease agreement (which will be terminated within two months of the withdrawal notice, without the works being able to commence), except where the works do not affect (or hardly affect) the dwelling.

 2. Rent/Rent Reviews